ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 Before setting up your application to work with the SDK, follow these steps:

-1. Download the {site.data.keyword.keymanagementserviceshort}} script.
+1. Download the {{site.data.keyword.keymanagementserviceshort}} script.
 This script will install and build all necessary dependencies(`liboqs`, `openssl`, and `libcurl`) into your HOME directory folder (`$HOME/opt/oqssa/`).